wp-plugins/mrw-web-design-simple-tinymce/readme.txt

 "Styleselect,"* Bold, Italic, Add/Edit Link, Break Link, Indent, Outdent, Paste as Plain Text,** Remove Styles, Special Characters, Undo, Redo, Help, Distraction Free Mode.

+This plugin also provides a simple-yet-powerful filter (see below) for developers to add the ability to apply custom styles with the editor.

-\* The Styleselect contains Headings 2-4 and Blockquote as well as Strikethrough, Subscript, Superscript, and Preformatted in an "Other Formats" submenu.
+*\* The Styleselect contains Headings 2-4 and Blockquote as well as Strikethrough, Subscript, Superscript, and Preformatted in an "Other Formats" submenu.*

-\*\* This plugin pairs deliciously with [Paste as Plain Text](https://wordpress.org/plugins/paste-as-plain-text/).
+*\*\* This plugin pairs deliciously with [Paste as Plain Text](https://wordpress.org/plugins/paste-as-plain-text/).*

 > I built this plugin for use on client sites and share it in hopes that others will find it helpful.
 I'm highly motivated to maintain it since I use it for other people.
 >